22 Best Places To Visit Outside London For Day Trips

 Warwick is a medieval castle extended from the original Norman fort, built by William the Conqueror in 1068.

-The facade opposite the town was refortified during the Hundred Years War, to create one of the most recognisable examples of 14th-century military architecture.
+The facade opposite the town was refortified during the Hundred Years War (1337–1453) to create one of the most recognisable examples of 14th-century military architecture.

-The castle remained in use as a stronghold until early in the 17th century when it was granted by James I to Sir Fulke Greville whose family converted it to a country house and lived in the castle until 1978 when it was sold to the Tussauds Group.
+The castle remained in use as a stronghold until early in the 17th century.
+At that point, James I granted the castle to Sir Fulke Greville whose family converted it to a country house and lived in the castle until 1978.
+Today, Warwick Castle is owned and operated by the Tussauds Group.

-If you prefer to travel by train, the total journey time is just over 2 hours; however, you will need to transfer to a bus from Coventry, and there’s a decent walk to the castle from the bus stop.
+Good to know: If you prefer to travel by train, the total journey time is just over 2 hours; however, you will need to transfer to a bus from Coventry train station, and there’s a 10-15 minute walk to the castle from the bus stop.

 You can compare train prices and availability on Trainline and Omio, and pre-book your entrance tickets for the castle here to save time when you arrive 🙂